Suzuki SX4: Yearly history

 The model year of 2009 saw SX4 sedans with standard GPS navigation systems manufactured by Garmin with Bluetooth, weather, and a gas station locator.

 The United States sedan of the SX4 (marketed as the SX4 Sport) is only available in front-wheel drive (FWD).
 Except for the absence of iAWD, the option packages for the SX4 Sport closely matched those available for the SX4 Crossover.
 The sedan's boot has 515 liters of cargo capacity.

-Both the 1.6 L FWD hatchback and 1.6 L FWD sedan models available in Israel (four-speed automatic only) and Malaysia, are fully imported from Japan.
+Both the 1.6 L FWD hatchback and 1.6 L FWD sedan models began sale in Malaysia, being fully imported from Japan.

 Both two-wheel drive and all-wheel drive versions of the SX4 are available, although not all combinations of drivetrain and body style may be available in a given market (for instance, until the latter part of the model year of 2008, the United States SX4 Crossover was only available with iAWD).
-The AWD models use an electronically controlled iAWD three-mode four wheel drive system, user-selectable between front-wheel drive 2WD mode, automatic AWD AUTO mode, and AWD LOCK 50:50 split permanent AWD LOCK mode which can only be used up to 64 km/h, after that it switches to AWD AUTO mode.
+The AWD models use an electronically controlled iAWD three-mode four-wheel drive system, user-selectable between front-wheel drive 2WD mode, automatic AWD AUTO mode, and AWD LOCK 50:50 split permanent AWD LOCK mode which can only be used up to 64 km/h, after that it switches to AWD AUTO mode.